Sapienza (Hitman): Level content

 Sapienza is presented as a scenic coastal town, with a sprawling maze of narrow streets punctuated by explorable buildings.
 A major landmark of Sapienza is a large clifftop mansion, with an attached observatory and secret underground laboratory, that is built over a site of old castle ruins.

 "World of Tomorrow" is the mission title of Episode 2, which is centered around the elimination of a biological weapon, a deadly virus created by Silvio Caruso, housed within the underground laboratory as well as the assassinations of Caruso and his colleague Francesca De Santis.
 Players have the option to follow story threads called "Opportunities" which benefit players in numerous ways, such as disguising 47 to allow him to hide in plain sight, triggering events to lure out his targets, or staging incidents that kill the targets without alerting others to his presence or involvement in the assassination.
-Disguising himself by impersonating certain important non-player characters (NPC's) allows 47 to get close to Caruso and De Santis in order to carry out the assassinations without any witnesses.
+Disguising himself by impersonating certain important non-player characters (NPCs) allows 47 to get close to Caruso and De Santis in order to carry out the assassinations without any witnesses.
 Example characters include Dr. Oscar Lafayette, a psychologist assigned to treat Caruso's mental health, and Sal Falcone, a private detective from Milan who serves as an informant for De Santis.
 Like other episodes in the Hitman series, Episode 2 is designed for repeated playthroughs in multiple configurations.

 Other alternate missions which feature the Sapienza setting include Escalation and Elusive Target missions, which offer additional complications for players to consider and overcome.
 One particularly notable elusive target featured on the map is real-life actor Gary Busey, which was the result of a marketing campaign named "Choose Your Hit" in which players voted to "kill" either Gary Busey or Gary Cole.
 There are also 3 bonus missions in Sapienza all set on different sections of the map.
 "The Icon" is a mission set around the Town Square that has been repurposed into a filming location, and requires the assassination of the film director for its completion.
 "Landslide" is another bonus mission that acts as prequel in which Agent 47 is hired by Silvio Caruso to eliminate a local politician running for mayor during his campaign rally being held at the beach.
 "The Author" mission released as part of the "Patient Zero" campaign is set around a book reading in the church during which a famous author plans to meet a cult member to exchange a viral weapon prototype.
-47 is tasked with eliminating both targets and retrieving the viral weapon.
+47 is tasked with eliminating both targets and retrieving the viral sample.